 After roaming across grasslands and treetops, call it a day by dipping into a hot sulphur bath at Poring Hot Spring, surrounded by nature at its best.
 Soothe your aching muscles and sores by soaking in the spring’s mineral-infused water.
 Frequently patronised by locals, the hot spring is reputed to have numerous therapeutic benefits, including improving blood and lymphatic circulation.
 Remember to bring along a change of clothes and a towel to clean up after your satisfying rejuvenation!

-Also dubbed the Chinatown of Sabah, Gaya Street Sunday Market is not to be missed for those who find themselves in Kota Kinabalu on a Sunday morning.
+Also dubbed the Chinatown of Sabah, Gaya Street Sunday Market is not to be missed when planning your Kota Kinabalu itinerary.
 From the wee hours of daybreak to midday, the stretch from the Chinese arch gate to the Jesselton Hotel area is transformed into a hive of activity.

 Traders gather at the prominent street to set up their stalls and commence their hearty bargaining with visitors.
 The sprawling market has a vast array of wares — freshly roasted coffee beans, organic herbal tea, wooden statues, keychains, clothes, accessories and dairy products are few of the things you can get your hands on.
 You are not leaving this place empty-handed for sure!

 Navigating your way through the buzzing crowd in the intense midday heat might make you parched and starved.
-Quench your thirst with a refreshing smoothie that is aplenty at the marketplace and nibble on some savoury bites from the abundant food selection that will make you spoilt for choice.
+That said, make sure to quench your thirst with refreshing smoothies, which are aplenty in the marketplace.
+Along with those, there are also savoury bites from the abundant food selection that will spoil you for choice.

 Gaya Street Sunday Market